it985/my-stars/README.md

 *   [workspacer/workspacer](https://github.com/workspacer/workspacer) - a tiling window manager for Windows

-*   [DigitalRuby/IPBan](https://github.com/DigitalRuby/IPBan) - Since 2011, IPBan is the worlds most trusted security software to block hackers and botnets.
+*   [DigitalRuby/IPBan](https://github.com/DigitalRuby/IPBan) - Since 2011, IPBan is the worlds most trusted, free security software to block hackers and botnets.
 With both Windows and Linux support, IPBan has your dedicated or cloud server protected.
 Upgrade to IPBan Pro today and get a discount.
 Learn more at ↓

 *   [mariotoffia/FluentDocker](https://github.com/mariotoffia/FluentDocker) - Use docker, docker-compose local and remote in tests and your .NET core/full framework apps via a FluentAPI